Get Involved

 Here are the facts that you can highlight in your phone call and email:

-• CRD's Open Comment period resulted in 1,300 responses, of which 75% were in favor of ALL three measures.
+CRD's Open Comment Survey resulted in 1,300 responses, of which 75% were in favor of ALL three measures for more conservative redfish regulations.
+This survey was the largest response EVER out of any issue the GA DNR surveyed!

 WHO SHOULD YOU CONTACT?